 It is thus that we know, for example, they were heavily tattooed, had access to incredible metalwork, and were buried with their horses.
 They were keen riders – horses were instrumental within their nomadic lifestyle, and cavalry was their main form of attack.
 They were brilliant horse riders and even better riders.
 Their favourite horses, in burial, would be dressed with elaborate headgear, taking the form of animals such as griffin, suggesting their new form in the afterlife.

-Despite their constant characterisation as an uncivilised Other by the Greeks, Romans, Assyrians and Persians, the Scythians had a well-developed visual culture.
+The Scythians had a well-developed visual culture.
 This can be seen especially in their metalwork – Scythian gold is world famous for both its quality and its craftsmanship.
 Some objects are incredibly elaborate pieces of jewellery, many of which are now in the State Hermitage Museum in Russia.
 The use of gold was not exclusively reserved for masterpieces, however, and there are a variety of smaller, everyday objects made of fine gold, from combs to pins for clothes.
-On offer, we have a variety of golden mounts, which would have been used to pin clothing (for example, EH-013, AH-267 or SB-017) – an opportunity to collect a small piece of one of the world’s most enigmatic cultures.